 The majority of NWIC students are first generation (neither parent has a four-year degree).
 Native students generally come from a culturally rich environment and have many strength-based resources from which to draw.
 However, the majority of students have an annual income at or below poverty level.
 The First-Year Experience and Indigenous Service Learning co-curricular programs are provided to support success of the typical Native student.
 The table below shows NWIC student demographics for AY2016.
-Full student enrollment details are available in the Annual Enrollment Report 2015-2016.
+Full student enrollment details are available in the <a href="https://enrollment.nc/en